ministryofjustice/modernisation-platform-configuration-management/ansible/roles/amazon-cloudwatch-agent/README.md

 Amazon Cloudwatch Agent config exection and start order is:

     1. ansible_system == 'linux' (the default ansible_system i.e. linux) via `/templates/linux.json.j2`
-    2. collectd config if collectd is already installed via `/templates/agen_config_collectd.json.j2`
-    3. loops through values of `cloudwatch_agent_configs` in group_vars and deploys them to the host
+    2. loops through values of `cloudwatch_agent_configs` in group_vars and deploys them to the host

 e.g. if you have a group_vars entry like this: